On this page:

 The University of New South Wales has undertaken an in-depth analysis of motorcycle impacts into roadside barriers in both New Zealand and Australia.
 The data shows that barriers of any kind contributed to a very small percentage of motorcycle fatalities.
-A study of the NZ motorcycle-barrier crash data from January 2001 to July 2013 shows of 20 motorcycle fatalities sustained as a result of riders hitting a roadside or median barrier, just three involved flexible safety (wire rope) barriers, while 13 involved traditional steel ‘W’ beam barriers and four other barrier types.
+A study of the New Zealand motorcycle-barrier crash data from January 2001 to July 2013 shows of 20 motorcycle fatalities sustained as a result of riders hitting a roadside or median barrier, just three involved flexible safety (wire rope) barriers, while 13 involved traditional steel ‘W’ beam barriers and four other barrier types.
 Over the same time period there were 97 motorcyclist fatalities from collisions with posts or poles, 70 from hitting traffic signs and 93 from crashing into unprotected trees.

 Between Huapai and Waimauku the safety improvements along this stretch of road include wider road shoulders.
 They are wider than the minimum standard to make it safer for people who walk or bike.

-The roundabouts have been designed to provide safe walking and cycling paths to circulate the roundabout, clear of traffic, and have designated safe crossing points through the islands.
+The roundabout will be designed to provide safe walking and cycling paths to circulate the roundabout, clear of traffic, and have designated safe crossing points through the islands.

 The project team is also working with the Supporting Growth Alliance to ensure safety improvements are designed to accommodate any future work that supports walking and cycling.

 We understand there is interest in pedestrian crossings at Wintour Road, Soljans bus stop and at the Coatesville Riverhead Highway intersection.
 These locations will be reviewed as well as other locations to see where the best places are for new crossing points.
 These are likely to be pedestrian refuge areas - safe places to wait and cross.